Herb Alpert: Early life and career

 Alpert was born into a family of musicians.
-His father, although a tailor by trade, was also a talented mandolin player.
-His mother taught violin at a young age, and his older brother, David, was a talented young drummer.
+His father, although a tailor by trade, was also a mandolin player.
+His mother taught violin at a young age, and his older brother, David, was a drummer.
 His sister Mimi, who was the oldest, played the piano.
-Herb began to play trumpet at eight years old.
+Alpert began to play trumpet at eight years old.

-Herb started attending Fairfax High School in Los Angeles beginning there in the 10th grade for the Class of 1951.
-In the 11th grade in 1952, he was a member of their Gym Team, where one of his specialties was performing on the Rings, but an appendectomy a week prior to a League Meet sidelined his path to continue there.
-It was in his Senior year (1953), he took to focusing on his trumpet.
+Alpert started attending Fairfax High School beginning in 10th grade.
+In 11th grade (1952) he was a member of their gymnastics team.
+One of his specialties was performing on the rings, but an appendectomy a week before a League Meet sidelined him.
+In his senior year (1953), he began focusing on his trumpet.

 While attending the University of Southern California in the 1950s, he was a member of the USC Trojan Marching Band for two years.
+Alpert served in the U.S. Army during the Korean War, and played in the 6th Army Band.
 In 1956, he appeared in an uncredited role as "Drummer on Mt.
 Sinai" in The Ten Commandments.

-In 1957, Alpert teamed up with Rob Weerts, another burgeoning lyricist, as a songwriter for Keen Records.
+In 1957, Alpert teamed up with Lou Adler, another burgeoning lyricist, as a songwriter for Keen Records.
 A number of songs written or co-written by Alpert during the following two years became Top 20 hits, including "Baby Talk" by Jan and Dean and "Wonderful World" by Sam Cooke.
 In 1960, he began his recording career as a vocalist at RCA Records under the name of Dore Alpert.
 In 1962, Alpert and his new business partner Jerry Moss formed Carnival Records with "Tell It to the Birds" as its first release, distribution outside of Los Angeles being done by Dot Records.
 After Carnival released its second single "Love Is Back In Style" by Charlie Robinson, Alpert and Moss found that there was prior usage of the Carnival name and renamed their label A&M Records.